debbdeb/NarrateAStory/README.md

 # NarrateAStory.com

-NarrateAStory.com is a collaborative research platform focused on museum technologies, data storytelling, and the study of social attention.
+NarrateAStory.com is a collaborative research platform focused on data storytelling, museum technologies, and the study of social attention.

-In particular, it supports research in rare heritage documentation using ontologies and user engagement and social attention analytics using eye tracking.
+In particular, it supports research in rare heritage documentation using ontologies and user engagement analytics using eye tracking.

 Core research areas include:
 - Crowdsourced co-creation of rare heritage documentation